Flagpole Wind Ratings Explained: How to Choose the Right Strength for Your Location

 Frequently Asked Questions

-What wind rating do I need for a 20–25 foot pole?
+What wind rating do I need for a 20–25 foot flagpole?

 Does flag size change wind rating requirements?

 Yes.
 Larger flags dramatically increase wind load.
-Always match pole strength to the flag size you plan to fly.
+A 5×8 ft flag can double the wind load compared to a 3×5 ft flag on the same pole.
+Always match pole strength to the flag size you plan to fly — not just to pole height.

 Yes.
-Fiberglass poles often outperform aluminum in extreme wind environments and resist corrosion from salt air.
+Fiberglass poles often outperform aluminum in extreme wind environments and resist corrosion from salt air, making them the top choice for beaches, marinas, and high-wind plains.
+See our fiberglass vs. aluminum guide for a full comparison.

-Is it safe to leave the flag up in storms?
+Is it safe to leave a flag flying in storms?